aryawu0513/docker-build-zlib/README.md

 make test_gzread
 ./test_gzread
 ```
+To apply the patch, run `python patch_makefile.py`.
+Its also in the Dockerfile already.

 Similar to coreutils, we create one test code per function per the .c file in /zlib.
+The test codes are put in /tests/ and have to follow the naming of tests_{...}, like tests_{filename}_{function_name}.

 Problem: most functions in the source code is declared local via the ZLIB_INTERNAL attribute, making it invisible outside its compilation unit and therefore unavailable to our test harness.